0xTamil/awesome-low-level/README.md

 You may already be comfortable with concepts like variables, loops, functions, conditional statements, and basic data structures from another language, but there are still many C concepts that are essential for low-level programming.

-For example, if you're already familiar with programming basics, the following code should look fairly straightforward to you
+For example, if you're already familiar with programming basics, the following code should look fairly straightforward to you:

 ```c
 int age = 20;